 Boston’s Symphony Hall is widely considered to be one of the finest concert halls in the world and is on the National Register of Historic Places.
 Opened in 1900, it was designed by the renowned architects McKim, Mead and White.
 They engaged Wallace Clement Sabine, a young assistant professor of physics at Harvard as their acoustical consultant.
 Symphony Hall became one of the first halls designed in accordance with scientifically derived acoustical principles.

 Years ago, I worked for an opera company and we did many of our performances in this hall.
 As business and subscription manager, I was intimately familiar with every seat in the hall – all 2,625 of them!
 I knew which had obstructed views and which were the best for sound.
 The power!
+Actually, there isn’t a bad seat in the house.
 Standing on the stage of a great concert hall is an amazing experience.
 Unfortunately, I’ve never performed there, but I can attest to the amazing accoustics – you didn’t need to yell to be heard when speaking to someone in the audience.
 Amazing!

 The 16 Greek and Roman statue replicas lining its walls were installed as an echo of the frequently quoted words, “Boston, the Athens of America,” written by Bostonian William Tudo in the early 19th century.
 Ten are of mythical subjects, and six of historical figures; all are plaster reproductions cast by P. P. Caproni and Brother.